 Here’s a typical experiment that Ariely conducted on unsuspecting MIT students.
 He gave the students a series of puzzles and told them that they would get 50 cents for each correct answer.
 One group of students was randomly assigned to the control condition, in which it was impossible to cheat.
 The second group, in contrast, was allowed to check their own work and then, after shredding the answer sheet, report their results.

 I believed in Ariely’s hypothesis, which is that it’s all too easy to shade the truth, to report the wrong answers, to find yourself engaged in the dirty business of rationalization.
-During our conversation, I asked Ariely several questions about his dishonest subjects, always using the reassuring detachment of the third person.
-It never occurred to me that the mistakes he was describing were about to become my own.
+During our conversation, I asked Dan several questions about his dishonest subjects, always using the reassuring detachment of the third person.
+I failed to appreciate my own hypocrisy.

 The self-blindness on display here is emblematic of a larger pattern, a consistent asymmetry in the ways in which I noticed error.
-I never had a problem contemplating the flaws and bad decisions of others.
+I never had a problem contemplating the flaws and bad decisions of others; I was not lacking for things to criticize.
 Oh, the comedy of human folly!
 What ridiculous people these other people are.

 But I was totally incapable of applying this same standard to my own life.

 My failures were my fault alone.
-But I’ve come to believe that, if I’m going to regain some semblance of self-respect, then I need the help of others.
-I need my critics to tell me what I’ve gotten wrong, if only so that I can show myself I’m able to listen.
-That is the test that matters – not the absence of error, but a willingness to deal with it.
+But I’ve come to believe that, if I’m going to regain some semblance of self-trust, then I need the help of others.
+I need my critics to tell me what I’ve gotten wrong, if only so that I can show myself that I’m able to listen.
+That is the test that matters – not the absence of error, but a willingness to confront it.

 There’s a phrase that appears again and again in the Justice Department report: standard operating procedure.
 The investigators spend many pages reviewing these procedures in tedious detail, how forensic scientists are supposed to go over each ridge and in what order, what the procedures are for dealing with uncertainty or disagreement, even how analysts are supposed to document their evidence in the case files.
 When I first read this report nearly a year ago, all this talk of standard operating procedures struck me as bureaucratic nonsense.
 The failures of forensics reflect deep-seated biases, fundamental cognitive weaknesses.
 How could a rewritten manual possibly help?